 Major-General William Packer

-William Packer was a Major-General during the English Civil War.
-To support the troops, he sold the lead from buildings at Theobalds that had either been demolished for this purpose or destroyed in the war.
-It is believed that George Prescott used the remaining unsold materials over a century later, to build Theobalds Square.
+To support the troops during the English Civil War, Major-General William Packer sold the lead from buildings at Theobalds that had either been demolished for this purpose or destroyed in the war.
+It is believed that George Prescott used the remaining unsold materials to build Theobalds Square over a century later.